swiftlang/swift-evolution/proposals/0275-allow-more-characters-like-whitespaces-and-punctuations-for-escaped-identifiers.md

-let space​Here = 3 // Currently valid, with zero-width character between `space` and `Here` let spaceHere = 3 // Currently valid, does not from the above because not using zero width character let à = 3 // U+00E0 // Currently valid let à = 3 // U+0061 U+0300 // Currently valid, does not from the above because represented differently
+let space​Here = 3 // Currently valid, with zero-width character between `space` and `Here` let spaceHere = 3 // Currently valid, does not from the above because not using zero width character let à = 3 // U+00E0 // Currently valid let à = 3 // U+0061 U+0300 // Currently valid, does not from the above because represented differently
 ```
 While this issue can be related to escaped identifiers too, we believe it should be addressed separately as it is an existing issue that is affecting non-escaping identifiers and other grammars tokens.